tdpetrou/pandas_cub/README.md

 We will only be performing these aggregations column-wise and not row-wise.
 Pandas enables users to perform both row and column aggregations.

 If you look at our source code, you will see all of the aggregation methods already defined.
 You will not have to modify any of these methods individually.
-Instead, they all call the underlying `_agg` method passing it the name of itself as a string.
+Instead, they all call the underlying `_agg` method passing it the numpy function.

-Complete the generic method `_agg` that accepts an aggregation function as a string.
-Use the  `getattr` function to get the actual NumPy function.
+Complete the generic method `_agg` that accepts an aggregation function.

 Iterate through each column of your DataFrame and pass the underlying array to the aggregation function.
 Return a new DataFrame with the same number of columns, but with just a single row, the value of the aggregation.